 Into this Luceno writes some interesting new characters.
-A trio of Jedi have managed to escape the execution order and make their way out from under the watchful eyes of the Imperial Forces.
+A trio of Jedi has managed to escape the execution order and make their way out from under the watchful eyes of the Imperial Forces.
 Roan Shryne, Olee Starstone, and Bol Chatak must fight their way out.
 Only Shryne and Starstone survive.
 He is the jaded veteran looking at the events that have taken place, while she is still a Padawan – a learner – and is full of belief that if they can just somehow hook up with other Jedi who must have surely survived, the wrongs which have occurred can be righted.

 I think the fact that so much of Luceno’s story focused on characters I wasn’t acquainted with was what threw me at first.
 Once I pushed on past the first few chapters, Dark Lord: The Rise of Darth Vader drew me in.
 The conflicts inside Anakin/Vader are written very well, as well as his growing thirst for power and resentment of the Emperor.
 This already is laying the groundwork for the betrayal which will occur years down the line in Star Wars: Return of the Jedi.

 Luceno also lays the groundwork for the Rebel Alliance with the character of Bail Organa meeting with other dissidents.
-At the same time, he treads dangerous line as Vader comes to Organa’s home planet of Alderaan and Bail scurries to keep R2D2, C3PO, and Leia hidden from the Dark Lord, lest he figure out that his children did not die with Padme in childbirth.
+At the same time, he treads a dangerous line as Vader comes to Organa’s home planet of Alderaan and Bail scurries to keep R2D2, C3PO, and keep Leia hidden from the Dark Lord, lest he figure out that his children did not die with Padme in childbirth.

-The weakest part of the book to me were some of the contrivances.
+The weakest part of the book to me was some of the contrivances.
 In such a big galaxy, it seems a bit too coincidental that Vader would end up so conveniently at Organa’s doorstep, as well as the encounters with Chewbacca.
 I did like the whole plot of the Wookie homeworld of Kashyyyk falling, as well as the motivation for why the Emperor needed the Wookies.
-Although I still don’t quite understand why it took something like twenty years to complete the first Death Star and the second one seemed to appear in less that three.
+Although I still don’t quite understand why it took something like twenty years to complete the first Death Star and the second one seemed to appear in less than three.